Monday-Friday7:30 a.m.-5:30 p.m.

 First international student graduates from the Colorado School of Mines.

 Edgewater town plat filed.

 Lakewood town plat filed.

-White Ash Coal Mine disaster.
-A tunnel built under Clear Creek in Golden flooded, drowning ten men whose bodies were never recovered.
+White Ash Coal Mine disaster when a tunnel built under Clear Creek in Golden floods, drowning ten men whose bodies were never recovered.

 100 Jefferson County Parkway Golden, Colorado 80419 (303) 279-6511